lukso-network/docs/docs/networks/mainnet/running-a-node.md

 #### Checking Processes

 To check that everything is running correctly, you can see the status of all your clients using the status command.
 By default, the validator is not enabled.
-If you want to run your validator node, please have a look onto the [Validator](./become-a-validator.md) page.
+If you want to run your validator node, please have a look at the [validator page](./become-a-validator.md).

 ```bash
 $ lukso status